Austral. Orchid Research 5: 146 (2006)

 Flowering stem robust, to 60 cm high.
 Leaf-blade to c.
 60 cm long, base 2–8 mm diam., free for up to 25 cm, dark green.
 Flowers 8–35, primarily white with greenish-brown or purplish markings, lemon-scented, in a dense spike 5–12 cm long; ovary obovoid, 6–9 mm long; sepals 10–12 mm long, pale greenish-brown to purplish, dorsal sepal held more or less horizontally to slightly decurved, narrowly ovate-lanceolate, lateral sepals free, linear-lanceolate, usually divergent, suberect, gently recurved; petals 10–14 mm long, linear-lanceolate, proximally greenish-brown or purplish, proxmally usually white.
 Labellum 12–15 mm long, oblong- to ovate-lanceolate, white, crystalline, recurved beyond 90 degrees near the middle, the apex protruding between lateral sepals, margins strongly crisped-crenulate; callus yellowish-green, darker and swollen near base, elsewhere thin-textured, channelled, ending just past the labellum bend.
 Column appendages oblong to slightly falcate, c.
 3.5 mm long, tapered.
 Flowers Sep.–Oct.

-Also NSW.
-Known only from grassy woodland in Terrick Terrick National Park, near Mitiamo.
+Also NSW, ?SA.
+Known only from grassy woodland in Terrick Terrick National Park, near Mitiamo and Callitris forest in the Hattah Kulkyne National Park (where possibly now extinct).

-This relatively recently described species is a member of the Prasophyllum odoratum group and distinguished from P. odoratum by its more robust habit and generally larger and more crowded.
+This relatively recently described species is a member of the Prasophyllum odoratum group and distinguished from P. odoratum by its more robust habit and generally larger and more crowded flowers.
 The P. odoratum complex however remains a difficult group and the boundaries between several informal taxa within the group are unclear.
-The sole record of P. beatrix in Victoria is represented at Melbourne Herbarium by a photograph only, so there remains some slight doubt over its identity and thus its presence in the State.